jakubBone/Connection-Pool-Library/README.md

 # Connection-Pool Library

 Welcome to my Connection Pool Library.
 This project demonstrates my own implementation of a database connection pool in Java.
+Watch the [Performance Test Video](https://www.youtube.com/watch?v=FgS-QVvKML4) to see the implementation in action.

  The connection pool manages multiple database connections, optimizing their usage and improving application performance.

 ## Project Structure